FedEx Express Flight 087

 On 17 October 1999, FedEx Express Flight 087, a McDonnell Douglas MD-11F, crashed after landing at Subic Bay International Airport.
 The aircraft was operating from Shanghai Hongqiao International Airport.
-Upon landing, the aircraft rolled down the whole length of the runway before plunging into the Subic Bay where it was completely submerged except for the cockpit.
+Upon landing, the aircraft rolled down the whole length of the runway before plunging into the Subic Bay where it was mostly submerged.
 Both pilots survived with minor injuries.
 The aircraft was written off.

+The cause of the accident was the pilots failing to respond to false airspeed indications and not selecting the correct airspeed indications.
+Contributing factors were clogged pitot drain holes and excessive landing speed.

 Background

 Aircraft

 The aircraft involved, manufactured by McDonnell Douglas in 1990, was a nine-year-old McDonnell Douglas MD-11F with aircraft registration N581FE and serial number 48419.
 The aircraft had logged 30,278 total airframe hours in 5,817 flight cycles.
 It was powered by three General Electric CF6 engines.

 Crew

 On board the aircraft were only two pilots: